Abhishek-Iyer1/lane-detection/README.md

 * Test real-time performance by applying to a 30 FPS video

 ## Displaying Outputs
-* Images of Input, Grayscale, after Canny, after masking, and after hough transform to be added.
+* Images of Input, Grayscale, after Canny, after masking, and after hough transform to be added for visualising the steps of the pipeline.
-* Video stream of marked lanes

 ## Deep Learning Pipeline
 * Create and train a simple CNN model for performing real-time segmentation of lanes